-The Directors have assessed the major risks to which the Academy Trust is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the individual Academies and their finances.
-The Directors have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety, bullying and school trips) and in relation to the control of finance.
-The Directors have introduced systems, including operational procedures and internal financial controls in order to minimise risk.
-Where significant financial risk still remains they have ensured they have adequate insurance cover.
-The Academy Trust has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.
+The Directors have assessed the major risks to which the Trust is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the individual Academies and their finances.
+The Directors have implemented a number of systems to assess risks that the school faces, especially in the non-financial operational areas (including but not exclusive to teaching, safeguarding, health and safety, data protection, website compliance and staff wellbeing) and in relation to the control of finance.
+Directors have introduced systems, including operational procedures and internal financial controls in order to minimise risk.
+The Academy Trust has an effective system of internal financial controls.

-The financial risks to which Avanti Schools Trust is exposed relate primarily to:
+The risks to which Avanti Schools Trust is exposed relate primarily to:

 - Change in government and legislation.

-- Potential of reduced funding and cash flow.
+- Potential of reduced funding and cash flow

 - Reduction in student numbers.